Skip to main content

 1. Make sure that the exporters and service: pipelines are configured correctly.

-2. Check the collector logs as well as zpages for potential issues.
+2. Check the collector logs and zpages for potential issues.

 3. Check your network configuration, such as firewall, DNS, or proxy.